Balichak: Infrastructure

 According to the District Census Handbook 2011, Paschim Medinipur, Balichak covered an area of 4.66 km2.
 Among the civic amenities, it had 3 km roads with open drains, the protected water supply involved tap water from untreated sources, borewell, tubewell.
 It had 2,500 domestic electric connections, 200 road lighting points.
 Among the medical facilities, it had 1 hospital, 1 dispensary/ health centre, 3 medicine shops.
 Among the educational facilities it had were 10 primary schools, 4 middle schools, 4 secondary schools, 2 senior secondary schools, the nearest general degree college at Debra, 3 km away.
 It had 4 recognised shorthand, typewriting and vocational training institutes.
 Among the social, recreational and cultural facilities, it had 1 cinema theatre, 2 public libraries, 3 reading rooms.
 Rice and wheat were two important commodities it produced.
 It had branch offices of 2 nationalised banks, 2 cooperative banks, 2 agricultural credit societies, 7 non-agricultural societies.

 Economy

 There are few Banks and financial houses that serve the people living in Balichak and nearby areas.
 While State Bank of India is the busiest of all, other banks like Punjab National Bank, Vidyasagar Central Co-operative Bank Ltd also have their presence here.
 Bandhan Bank has a banking and a DSC branch at Balichak.
 Punjab National Bank has two branches here.
 SBI Branch is at station Road, PNB (Balichak Branch) near Balichak Bhajahari institution and PNB (Hamirpur Branch) is at Balichak station road, Vidyasagar Central Coop Bank is at Balichak daily bazar.
+AU Small Finance Bank has opened a branch.
 State Bank of India also has e-corner with branch.
 Life Insurance Corporation has a satellite branch in Balichak.
 The Private institutions do business mainly in the investment area.